 Rest And Relax At Tusan Beach

-Tusan Beach is just a short 30 minutes drive from Miri city centre and is quite a secret hidden-away gem of a beach.
+Tusan Beach is just a 45 minute drive from Miri city centre and is quite a secret hidden-away gem of a beach.

 Minimally developed, you’ll find a long stretch of white sand beach at the foot of a cliff.
 To access the beach, you need to hike along some steep rocks, but the pristine water and sugar like sand are well worth the hassle!